10 Questions you should ask before choosing a coach

 Average fees for a coaching session can vary widely.
 According to the 2023 ICF Global Coaching Study, the average fee for a one-hour coaching session was USD 244 (NZD 400) in NZ, Australia, UK, and Western Europe (and slightly higher in North America at USD 272).
 You can ask if there are different packages or pricing options available and if they offer payment plans.
 Coaches may have differential rates for corporate clients versus not-for-profits, and some coaches even offer pro-bono coaching sessions.

-Antonia’s Answer: Coaching packages range from $450 to $5400 (NZD and exclusive of GST) from one-off coaching sessions to a longer term coaching relationship.
+Antonia’s Answer: I offer coaching packages from one-off coaching sessions to a longer term coaching relationship.
 Please get in touch with me to discuss your budget and needs and we can work through how I can best support you.
 If you don’t want to commit too much upfront, you can always opt for having two coaching sessions to start with and then upgrade to a coaching package depending on your goals and what you want to achieve throughout our coaching relationship.

 9. Do we need an agreement or contract?